 This forms the basis of thriving martech innovations such as programmatic advertising and lays the ground for the advent of CDPs (Customer Data Platforms).
 Leveraging the potential of real time consumer data allows marketers to personalize content to the utmost, and thereby fiddle with and take advantage of the moods of their customers.

 CDPs have become credible platforms that marketers are going after, because they help them to tap into useful customer data and create a unified, persistent, single database for customer behavior, profile and other data, obtained from various sources.
-Henceforth, providing a granular customer segmentation – based on their preferences and moods – that allows marketers to efficiently target customers with highly personalized content.
+Henceforth, providing a granular customer Market segmentation is as important in B2B as in B2C.
+Strictly speaking, segmenting means dividing o... – based on their preferences and moods – that allows marketers to efficiently target customers with highly personalized content.

 Mood marketing tactics appeal to audiences, and eventually, can prove to be instrumental in bringing about a positive change in the society: by exposing myths and stereotypes and encouraging people to take a stand on issues that challenge humanity today.
 Have a look at one of the ads by Dove that showcases the notion of beauty: